PhilLockett/Tartan/README.md

 #### Colours
 'Tartan' is an application for designing Tartan patterns using colours from a configurable "Colour Palette".
-Each colour swatch can be selected then changed using the "Selected Colour" control.
+Each colour in the "Colour Palette" can be selected then changed using the "Selected Colour" control.
 Each colour swatch can be labelled using the adjoining text field.

 #### Layout